 |Incremental backups simply save any new changes made to files since the last time they were backed up.
 If you only modified one out of 10 previously backed up files on Wednesday, then your Thursday backup would only replace the one file, not the full set.|

 |Differential backups are very similar to incremental backups, the only difference being that whilst incremental backups will back up anything that has been changed since the last backup (incremental or full), differential backups simply back up any changes made since the last full backup only.|

 Here at ProPrivacy, we've taken a closer look at some of the best cloud backups available online and assessed their key features in detail.
 If you're looking to invest in cloud backup and are unsure what provider is best for you, here's a short summary of our top picks to get you started:

-- Sync.com - A secure cloud backup service.
-It has strong end-to-end encryption, 2 Factor Authentication, an 100% Online storage option.
+- Sync.com - The best cloud backup service.
+It offers strong end-to-end encryption, 2 factor authentication, and a 100% online storage option.

 - IDrive - The cheapest cloud backup service in our list.
 We found it had super user-friendly apps and it's jam-packed with features!

 - Livedrive - The best value for money cloud backup.
 We found the apps really easy to use, plus it offers users unlimited backup storage and has a 14-day free trial!